chrlill/EMCT-FInal-Project-Christopher-Lilleorg/README.md

 ## Interaction

-Press 5 on the keyboard to start the introductory sequence and then use your mouse to click within the TouchDesigner window to begin drawing and generating real-time AI imagery and control the synthesiser.
+Press 5 on the keyboard to start the introductory sequence and then use your mouse to click within the TouchDesigner window to begin drawing and generating real-time AI imagery and controlling the synthesiser.

 # Acknowledgements